Satureja montana: Embracing the Aromatic Charm of Winter Savory

-Satureja montana (montana referring to Mountains) is also known as Winter Savory, Mountain Savory, or Winter Savoury.
-It is a semi-evergreen perennial.
-It belongs to the Lamiaceae family of plants.
-It is native to Southern Europe, the Mediterranean, and North Africa.
+Satureja montana, commonly known as Winter Savory, Mountain Savory, or Winter Savoury, is a captivating semi-evergreen perennial.
+It belongs to the Lamiaceae family of plants and finds its native origins in Southern Europe, the Mediterranean, and North Africa.
 The name “montana” refers to its affinity for mountainous regions.